-The research of the capacity of civil society organizations in Serbia, Montenegro, Macedonia, Albania, and Kosovo was carried out in June 2016.
+The research of the capacity of civil society organizations in Serbia, Montenegro, North Macedonia, Albania, and Kosovo was carried out in June 2016.
 The aim of the research was to assess the capacity of civil society organizations in five countries of the Western Balkans.
 The survey included 652 civil society organizations in the Western Balkan countries, which primarily work in the fields of sustainable agriculture and nature conservation.
 The research was carried out in two phases: the first phase of researchingonline information and internet presentations of associations and the second phase of researching advocacy capacity of the selected sample of 200 civil society organizations.

 Based on this research, the Training & Grant Programme has been designed to assist civil society organizations in the Western Balkans (Grant & Training Programme).

 The most important conclusions:

 1. The distribution of civil society organizations is uneven